 Enrollment

+A child of a military family may pre-enroll or participate in pre-admission in the District if the parent or guardian of the child is transferred to or is pending transfer to a military installation within the state while on active military duty pursuant to an official military order.
+The District shall accept an application for enrollment and course registration by electronic means for the child, including enrollment in a specific school or program within the District.

+The parent or guardian of a child of a military family shall provide proof of residence to the District within ten (10) days after the arrival date provided on official documentation.
+The parent or guardian may use, as proof of residence, the address of:

+A temporary on-post billeting facility;

+A purchased or leased home or apartment; or

+Any federal government housing or off-post military housing, including off-post military housing that may be provided through a public-private venture.

+Until actual attendance or enrollment in the District, the child of a military family shall not:

+Count for the purposes of average daily attendance;

+Be charged tuition pursuant to KRS 158.120; or

+Be included in the state assessment and system.1

 Students from a household of an active duty service member who are moving into the District shall be enrolled and appropriately placed as quickly as possible based on information provided in the student’s unofficial records pending validation by the official record that the District shall request from the sending school.

 Special power of attorney, relative to the guardianship of a child of a military family and executed under applicable law shall be sufficient for the purposes of enrollment and all other actions requiring parental participation and consent.
 A transitioning child of a military family who is placed in the care of a non-custodial parent or other person standing in loco parentis and living in a jurisdiction other than that of the custodial parent may continue to attend the school in which s/he was enrolled while residing with the custodial parent.